The autistic community is begging us to listen. So why aren’t we?

 Last week I was interviewed on the ASHA Voices podcast alongside Rachel Dorsey, an autistic SLP.
 Here is the question we were addressing:

-How can SLPs help parents build positive images of their autistic children, and help autistic children develop a positive self-concept?
+How can we build positive images of our autistic children and clients, and help autistic children develop a positive self-concept?
 It’s not an easy question.
 But in a world where a large percentage of autistic people attempt suicide, this conversation is a matter of life and death.

 Let's first talk about something everyone has an opinion on: Person-first vs identity-first language.

-Person-first language is drilled into our heads in school.
+Person-first language was drilled into my head in graduate school.
 Person-first language is a philosophy that a person is first and foremost, a person.
 They are not defined by their “disability” (but we should say “difference”).
 Saying “person with autism” would be an example of person-first language.
 This compares to identity-first language, in which we would say this is an “autistic person.”

 In the past, I made the argument that it was better to use person-first language when communicating with parents who had children with a recent diagnosis.
 Why?
-Many parents I meet are in denial at this stage, and haven’t accepted the diagnosis yet.
+Many parents I meet at this state are still processing or haven’t accepted the diagnosis yet.
 I felt that person-first language helped a parent to remember that their child was first and foremost that, a child.

 But after some extremely enlightening conversations with autistic adults, and reading recent research, I finally understood the significance of identity-first language and why it should be embraced by therapists.